DATA-606-FALL-2022/TEAM_B/proposal_draft.md

 ## DATASET

 The CodaLab Twitter Emoji dataset consists of 50,000 tweets and their corresponding emoji labels.
-There is a corresponding numerical label for each tweet in the collection that corresponds to an individual emoji.
-The labels run from 0 to 19, and the emojis are among the 20 most popular emoticons.
-Using Python scripts, the initial dataset is first written to a raw text file and then to a csv file.
+So, here it consists of 50,000 observations and 2 columns("Tweet" and "Label").
+There is a corresponding numerical label for each tweet in the collection.
+Similarly, there is one more txt data where each label corresponds to an individual emoji.
+The labels run from 0 to 19, and the emojis are among the 20 most popular emotions.
+Using Python scripts, the labels having corresponding emojis txt file is converted to a csv file.

 # Processing tweets